Chrysocolla: Properties, Facts and Photos

 Early Native American Indians used chrysocolla for healing and to cope with emotional challenges.
 It was also powdered and used as a digestive aid to improve the body's resistance to disease and to relieve arthritic symptoms.

-Protective breathing equipment should always be worn when cutting and polishing any mineral.
 Minerals containing copper should never be used as an elixir.

 Article Pictures

 The second photo of chrysocolla with quartz is from Arizona.
-Photo courtesy of Steve Blyskal.
+Photo: Courtesy of Steve Blyskal.

 The chrysocolla tumbled stones are from our collection.